Ozzythegrouch/nourriture/README.md

 Anna worked on the Introduction Splash page and cuisine live search functionality.

+Anna used HTML, CSS, and javascript for the splash page.
+Used javascript to make the live search functionality work.

 [Hodan Github](https://github.com/hodansuleiman)

 Hodan worked on the mobile navbar and random recipe page.

+Hodan used javscript and html for the mobile navbar and random recipe page functionality

 [Oscar Github](https://github.com/Ozzythegrouch)